Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Finer-grained Error Analysis

-A common discrepancy noticed by annotators was that in several cases the examples were originally annotated as intrinsic/extrinsic but we believe that those errors are extrinsic/intrinsic.
-These cases, however, are not a result of any error in our mapping, but instead disagreement or error in the original annotation itself.

-We found that our error mapping for FRANK is not as accurate as for the remaining three datasets.
-For example, we found that the entity error (EntE) can be either intrinsic or extrinsic even though the authors of FRANK have defined ``out of article'' error, which could be noun phrase or predicate errors as well.
-Since the definitions of error types in Goyal'21 closely resemble our mapping and there are 150 examples in total, we correct any errors in the mapping on this dataset.
-Corrections mostly happens for the event-related error defined in Goyal'21 in that event-related error can be either noun phrase-related or predicate-related.
+A common discrepancy noticed by annotators was that in several cases the examples were originally annotated as intrinsic/extrinsic but we believe those errors are extrinsic/intrinsic.
+These cases are not a result of error in our mapping, but instead disagreement or error in the original annotation itself.
+For error mapping, we found out mapping of FRANK to be least accurate among all 4 datasets.
+For example, we found that the entity error (EntE) can be either intrinsic or extrinsic even though FRANK explicitly defines an extrinsic error type, i.e. ``out of article'' error.
+For Goyal'21, we manually correct any mapping errors that occur in the 150 examples.
+Corrections mostly happen for the event-related error defined in Goyal'21 which can be either noun phrase- or predicate-related.